nimbella/docs/docs/nim-cmds/trigger.md

   TRIGGERPATH  The name of the trigger, in the format /NAMESPACE/NAME

 OPTIONS
-  -i, --insecure           bypass certificate check -u, --auth=auth          whisk auth
+  -f, --force              Just do it, omitting confirmatory prompt -i, --insecure           bypass certificate check -u, --auth=auth          whisk auth
   -v, --verbose            Verbose output